 When establishing a budget, most companies will set these variations as fixed percentages overall.
 Many companies factor approximately 25% labour costs.
 This must include the owners wage if the company is owner-operator and also tax, superannuation and leave loading.

-Another consideration when budgeting, is direct labour (the people actually providing the service), and indirect labour (perhaps managers and admin staff or the plumber).
+Another consideration when budgeting, is direct labour (the people actually providing the service), and indirect labour (perhaps managers and admin or the plumber).
 Indirect labour can be budgeted as part of the overall costs of the business.

-Staff levels, service standards and productivity:
+levels, service standards and productivity:

 If standards of service slip, through stringent trimming of man power, in order to cut costs, the reputation of the business soon suffers.
 Therefore staffing levels must be efficient, effective and economic.

-Staff feeding and cleaning out the animals, will remain at about the same levels.
+feeding and cleaning out the animals, will remain at about the same levels.
 Productivity and service standards are set by management, and the nature of the business.

 The volume of customers using these services varies at different times of the day and days of the week.
-Accurate data needs to be collected over a long period of time for any business with fluctuating trade, so that effective and economical rostering can provide sufficient staff for optimum service at optimum operational cost.
+Accurate data needs to be collected over a long period of time for any business with fluctuating trade, so that effective and economical can provide sufficient for optimum service at optimum operational cost.

 More about Special Requirements and Fluctuating Business Volume:

 Businesses often launch a new service or product with an extensive advertising campaign.
-This leads to a boost in customer interest and staff must be rostered on to cope with the surge in trading.
+This leads to a boost in customer interest and must be on to cope with the surge in trading.
 Special events, for example conferences or cultural activities exclusive to the area (or type of business), can also affect the volume of trade.
 As can a simple thing like the weather or the general economic climate, or even the price of oil.